by Dukgyu | Jul 15, 2023 | war machines

 Ballista Catapult

-In East Asia, the Mongolians took catapult technology to new heights, creating the Mongolian catapult or Hwacha.
-This innovation could fire multiple projectiles at once, a stark contrast to the single-projectile designs common in the west.
+In East Asia, the Mongolians advanced catapult technology by creating the Mongolian catapult, or Hwacha.
+This innovation could fire multiple projectiles at once, a stark contrast to the single-projectile designs common in the West.

 Trebuchet Catapult

-Trebuchets represented the apex of medieval siege technology, capable of hurling large projectiles at great distances.
-The introduction of counterweight technology marked a significant departure from the torsion catapult design of the ancients, leading to more powerful and efficient siege engines.
+Trebuchets were the apex of medieval siege technology, capable of hurling large projectiles at great distances.
+The introduction of counterweight technology marked a significant departure from the ancient torsion catapult design, leading to more powerful and efficient siege engines.

 Despite the differences in design and the centuries that separate them, the trebuchet and the Leonardo da Vinci catapult share a common purpose: to use mechanical advantage to achieve power and precision beyond human capabilities.